U.K. Parliament approves a plan to deport asylum-seekers to Rwanda

 "His real headaches might be ahead.
 Now he's got to show whether it works or not," Katwala says.

 One challenge may be getting an airline to agree to participate.
-On Monday, experts from the United Nations' High Commissioner for Human Rights warned aviation authorities against facilitating what it called "unlawful removals" of asylum-seekers to Rwanda, saying they risk violating international human rights laws.
+On Monday, experts from the U.N. human rights office warned aviation authorities against facilitating what it called "unlawful removals" of asylum-seekers to Rwanda, saying they risk violating international human rights laws.

 And court challenges could delay the legislation from being implemented, Tim Bale, a politics professor at Queen Mary University of London, told The Associated Press.